2004 European Parliament election in the Netherlands: Results

 According to the European Commission, the publication of national results prior to Sunday evening is considered illegal.
 However, all the municipalities in the Netherlands published the results on Thursday, giving the media the opportunity to give an almost complete national result, only missing votes cast abroad.
 The complete and official result were publicised according to the rules.

 The ruling centre-right parties, the Christian Democratic Appeal and the People's Party for Freedom and Democracy polled poorly, while the opposition Labour Party and Socialist Party gained ground.
 The anti-fraud party Europe Transparent of whistleblower Paul van Buitenen unexpectedly won two seats.
 Voter turnout was 39.26%, a lot higher than the turnout in 1999 30.02%.

-Seat assignment

-Electoral quota

-The electoral quota is the number of votes needed for one seat.

-It is the total valid number of votes divided by the number of seats.

-For this election it was 4,765,677 valid votes, divided by 27 seats.